Baltimore museum halts sales of three paintings, including Warhol’s ‘Last Supper,’ just hours before auction

 The museum stood by its decision until hours before the Sotheby’s auction was to begin.
 The move came after a statement from the Association of Art Museum Directors, a national oversight organization, that clarified the intent of an April move that loosened deaccessioning rules.
 That temporary measure was “intended to assist museums facing a financial crisis due to the impacts of the pandemic, between April 2020 and April 2022,” the AAMD said Tuesday.
 The statement did not mention the BMA.

-“The resolutions were not put in place to incentivize deaccessioning, nor to permit museums to achieve other, non-collection-specific, goals,” wrote Brent Benjamin, president of the AAMD board of trustees.
+“The resolutions were not put in place to incentivize deaccessioning, nor to permit museums to achieve other, non-collection-specific, goals,” wrote Brent Benjamin, president of the AAMD board of trustees and director of the St. Louis Art Museum.
 “I recognize that many of our institutions have long-term needs — or ambitious goals — that could be supported, in part, by taking advantage of these resolutions to sell art.
 But however serious those long-term needs or meritorious those goals, the current position of AAMD is that the funds for those must not come from the sale of deaccessioned art.”

 Fifteen past presidents of the AAMD sent a letter Wednesday to the BMA board in support of Benjamin’s statement, and urged the museum to reconsider the sale.

 BMA Director Christopher Bedford has repeatedly stated that his museum is not in financial difficulty but faces a moral imperative to address systemic racism and injustice.
-The museum planned to spend $10 million to acquire art by women and artists of color and $1 million for immediate salary increases and other equity measures.
-The remaining $54 million would go into an endowment, and the $2 million to $2.5 million in annual interest would support programs to improve equity, diversity and inclusion.
+The museum planned to spend $10 million to acquire art by women and artists of color and $500,000 for immediate equity measures.
+The remaining $54.4 million would go into an endowment, and the $2 million to $2.5 million in annual interest would support programs to improve equity, diversity and inclusion.